What it means for you

 Further information on the Republic of Ireland Deposit Guarantee Scheme can be found here.

-Icon expand What does a ‘no deal’ mean?
+Icon expand What does a 'no deal' Brexit mean?

-Essentially, a ‘no deal’ means that there would be no formal agreement reached during the negotiations between the UK and the EU.
-Leaving without any deal would most likely mean an immediate Brexit, without the 21-month transition period agreed upon with Brussels.
+Essentially, a no deal Brexit means that there would be no formal agreement reached during the negotiations between the UK and the EU.
+Leaving without any deal would most likely mean an immediate exit of the UK from the EU, without the transition period included in the October 2019 Withdrawal Agreement.

 Icon expand Are preparations for 'no deal' already taking place?